bmarsh9/rc-falco/README.md

 + Ubuntu/debian based OS
 + Docker installed (with docker tools for building images)

+## Warning

+This is for learning and not production use.
+Encryption/authentication is not enabled.

 ## First we need to install Falco